nmevenkamp/ELMA/README.txt

 Executables are available for both Windows and MacOSX.

-ELMA can read & save TIFF images, as well as some other formats:
+ELMA supports the TIFF image format, as well as the following:
 read: .tiff, .tif, .dm3, .dm4, .png, .q2bz
 save: .tiff, .tif, .png, .q2bz